Search This Blog

 Abies pinsapo 'Glauca' - Spanish Fir

 The blue Spanish fir is a beautiful slow growing, broadly pyramidal tree with a very symmetrical habit 20-40' tall and 15' wide at the base.
 A bluish gray version of the species, with very tightly arranged lateral branches and very full all the way to the ground.
-This one gets pruned, I have seen him up with a really tall ladder.
+This one gets pruned, I have seen him up with a really tall ladder. (gone)

 They look more like this but the top is usually rounded at maturity.
+(This one is also gone.)

 Foliage is very different than most firs in that they are really short and plump.
 The leaves are linear, evergreen, short and stout, about 3/8 - 1/2" long, pointed or blunt tip and more or less rounded in cross section.
 Lasting 12 plus years before falling.
-Blue color (a thick layer of wax), and unlike most true firs they spread out completely around the stems (most firs tend to arrange their leaves so they appear to be opposite.
+Blue color (a thick layer of wax), and unlike most true firs the leaves spread out completely around the stems (most firs tend to arrange their leaves so they appear to be opposite.

 Fir leaves differ from other fir-like trees, like spruces and doug firs by the way the leaves are attached to the stem.
 The base of the leaf is rounded and is attached much like suction cups.
 When the leaves fall off they leave a small rounded or oval circle.
 You can see that in this image as well.